RECOMMENDED TREKKING EQUIPMENT LIST FOR A COLOMBIAN HOLIDAY

-We’ve put together a ‘Recommended Trekking Equipment List’ for you to go through and check that you have all the necessary kit and gear for our Colombia trekking holidays.
-For our other type of holidays, seeing as most of them are of a nature and adventure-type ilk, required equipment will be quite similar to the list below.
-Nevertheless, during the booking process we send through a trip dossier that has a tour-specific recommended kit list to ensure that you are well informed as to what you will need before you come over.
+We’ve put together a ‘Recommended Trekking Equipment List’ for you to go through to check you have all the necessary kit for our Colombia trekking holidays.
+For our other type of holidays which include nature and adventure experiences, required equipment will be quite similar to the list below.
+Nevertheless, during the booking process we will send through a trip dossier that has a tour-specific recommended kit list to ensure that you are well informed as to what you will need to pack.

-Remember – your clothes and equipment that you need to bring with you differs depending on the type of holiday that you’re going on, the area in which you’re travelling and the time of year that you’re travelling in.
+Remember, the clothes and equipment you need differ depending on the type of holiday that you’re going on, the areas you’ll be visiting, and the time of year that you’re travelling in.

 For trips to mountain towns, cities, reserves and parks you have to take into account the local temperatures, altitude and activities that you’re looking to do.
 We’ll provide this information during and after the booking process.

-Our treks are full service so that means we provide all camping kit such as tents, sleeping bags, therma-rests (sleeping mats) and associated accessories.
+Our treks are full service which means we provide all camping kit such as tents, sleeping bags, therma-rests (sleeping mats) and camping-related accessories.

 Our trek team ensures that you don’t have to carry anything (apart from your day pack), cook or build camp-sites during the trek itself.
 Mess and kitchen tents are provided along with various other implements to ensure that your camping trip is as comfortable as possible.

 We believe in making sure that you are given every chance possible to take in your surroundings and connect with the local cultures and the exuberant nature that surrounds you.